awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  To toggle the `aurora_parallel_query` parameter at the session level, use the standard methods to change a client configuration setting\.
 For example, you can do so through the `mysql` command line or within a JDBC or ODBC application\.
 The command on the standard MySQL client is `set session aurora_pq = {'ON'/'OFF'}`\.
 You can also add the session\-level parameter to the JDBC configuration or within your application code to enable or disable parallel query dynamically\.

  You can permanently change the setting for the `aurora_parallel_query` parameter, either for a specific DB instance or for your whole cluster\.
 If you specify the parameter value in a DB parameter group, that value only applies to specific DB instance in your cluster\.
 If you specify the parameter value in a DB cluster parameter group, all DB instances in the cluster inherit the same setting\.
-To toggle the `aurora_parallel_query` parameter, use the techniques for working with parameter groups, as described in [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+To toggle the `aurora_parallel_query` parameter, use the techniques for working with parameter groups, as described in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
 Follow these steps:

 1. Create a custom cluster parameter group \(recommended\) or a custom DB parameter group\.